Riot on Redchurch Street

 Riot On Redchurch Street is a London-based musical drama directed by Trevor Miller and starring Sam Hazeldine, Alysson Paradis, Jesse Birdsall and Les McKeown.
-The soundtrack includes four original songs written by Siobhan Fahey and is scheduled for international release, Summer 2012.
+The soundtrack includes four original songs written by Siobhan Fahey.

 Plot

-Set in the hipster-underworld of Shoreditch, East London, 'Riot' depicts a bisexual love-triangle that unravels between a British Rock and Roll Manager (Hazeldine) and two of his clients - a French pop-singer (Paradis) and the front-man from a local punk band (played by newcomer, Rhys James).
+Set in the hipster-underworld of Shoreditch, East London, Riot depicts a bisexual love triangle that unravels between a British rock-and-roll manager (Hazeldine) and two of his clients — a French pop singer (Paradis) and the front man of a local punk band (played by newcomer Rhys James).

-As racial tension bubbles on the streets of Shoreditch, stragglers outside a gig ignite a full-blown race riot on the steps of the Redchurch Street mosque and before the night is over our love-triangle will end in blood and redemption.
+As racial tension bubbles on the streets of Shoreditch, stragglers outside a gig ignite a full-blown race riot on the steps of the Redchurch Street mosque, and before the night is over, the love triangle ends in blood and redemption.